Bifurcations and nonlinear dynamics of the follower force model for active filaments: From beating to writhing

 We find that this transition region exists for a finite range of the forcing values.
 Regardless of filament aspect ratio all filaments undergo the same quasiperiodic behaviour at the highest force values.
 We refer to this solution as QP2.
 The transition to QP2 occurs at lower force values as $\alpha$ increases.
 For the QP2 solutions, the bottom half of the filament appears to be whirling while the upper half beats with a different frequency (see Figure \ref{fig:WhirlingWriggling}A).
 We find that QP2 arises for the variety of initial conditions that we have explored, including those generated by perturbing the trivial equilibrium, the asymptotically stable state in 2D, and the unstable whirling state.
 This implies that that QP2 is presumably a stable attractor robust to perturbations and initial configurations.
 To analyse the nature of this solution, we compute its Poincar\'{e} section, which reveals several disconnected curves (see Figure \ref{fig:WhirlingWriggling}B), confirming the quasiperiodicity of the solution.

 To further investigate the effect of the forcing and aspect ratio on QP2, we compute the horizontal distance from the vertical equilibrium,

 After allowing the solution to reach its asymptotically stable state, we determine the minimum and maximum horizontal distance over time, $r_{min}(s) = \text{min}_{t\geq 0} \;r(s,t)$ and $ r_{max}(s) = \text{max}_{t \geq 0} \; r(s,t)$, respectively, and plot their difference $\Delta r(s) = r_{max}(s) - r_{min}(s)$.
 The results are shown for fixed aspect ratio and forcing in Figures \ref{fig:WhirlingWriggling}D and \ref{fig:WhirlingWriggling}E, respectively.
 For small values of the arc-length, i.e. for $s/L$ below $s^*$ (the local minimum of $\Delta r(s)$ for $(f,\alpha)=(560,44)$), the difference in the horizontal distance remains small, corresponding to whirling.
 Above $s^*$, the difference rapidly increases as the beating amplitude increases with $s$.
 Increasing the follower force decreases the difference in the radius near the filament tip (Figure \ref{fig:WhirlingWriggling}D), while increasing the aspect ratio has the opposite effect (Figure \ref{fig:WhirlingWriggling}E).
 Additionally, the local maximum in $\Delta r$ appearing at $s/L < s^*$ decreases in value as the aspect ratio increases.
 This implies that as the filament becomes more slender, the horizontal distance approaches a constant value.
 Hence, the motion near the filament base more closely resembles whirling as $\alpha$ increases, where each segment trajectory lies on a circle of constant radius.
+Although QP2 is quasiperiodic, meaning the dynamics are a combination of multiple behaviours with periods that are not integer divisors, we can analyse how varying $(f,\alpha)$ affect the dynamics temporally by comparing dominant frequencies using the fast Fourier transform.
+See Appendix \ref{appen:extrafigs} for more details.